markusgrotz/python3-armarx/docs/installation.rst

         "armarx/meta/compiler": {},
         "armarx/python3-armarx": {},
-        "optionally/add/further/packages/just/as/armarx/VisionX": {}
+        "optionally/add/further/packages/such/as/armarx/VisionX": {}
       }
     }

-Add the axii package to your workspace and upgrade your workspace as usual (see https://git.h2t.iar.kit.edu/sw/armarx/meta/axii).
-This will automatically create the virtual environment and setup ArmarX Python.
+Add the Axii module to your workspace and upgrade your workspace as usual (see https://git.h2t.iar.kit.edu/sw/armarx/meta/axii).
+This will automatically create the virtual environment and install the ArmarX Python bindings.